SolraBizna/ars-emu/HARDWARE.md

 (If you are implementing an emulator or a homebrew program, you probably do not need the rest of this section.)

-The cartridge includes a built-in microcontroller that is active whenever the console is in reset or powered off.
-It allows rewriting and inspection of the program RAM, battery-backed RAM, and other glue logic.
+The cartridge includes a built-in microcontroller, which I refer to as the IPL, short for Initial Program Loader.
+It's active whenever the console is in reset or powered off(?!), and I think there's a way to "pause" the main console and temporarily reactivate the IPL, but I couldn't get this working reliably.
 It communicates with a host system over the serial port.
-It seems to be a compact binary protocol of some kind.
-I didn't get far in reverse engineering it.
+It seems to speak a compact binary protocol of some kind.
+I didn't get far in reverse engineering the protocol, and I wasn't able to dump the microcontroller's ROM.
+I was able to figure out the commands for reading and writing the memory slots and the console's memory bus.
+Also found a lot of commands that seem to crash the IPL.
+Not much else.
+The IPL controls the BSx pins, but I never found the commands for manipulating them.

-Bizarrely, the IPL includes its own 32KiB RAM chip that maintains a shadow copy of the WRAM.
-I guess this was useful for debugging?
+Bizarrely, the cartridge includes its own 32KiB SRAM chip that maintains a shadow copy of the WRAM, separate from the IPL.
+I guess this was useful for debugging.
+Perhaps an early version of the console used DRAM instead of SRAM, and didn't retain its data during reset?

-Glue logic state that can be affected by the IPL includes the BSx pins.

 ## Memory slots